weekplan/www/_drafts/_posts/how-to-be-a-better-leader-interview-with-highly-effective-person-vincent-vergonjeanne.md

 date: 2018-04-19 00:00:00 +0000
 subtitle: 'Interviews with Highly Effective People: Vincent Vergonjeanne on Charisma and Leadership'
-description: 'Lucky Duck Games CEO Vincent Vergonjeanne shares his thoughts on charisma, leadership, and team culture.
+description: 'Lucky Duck Games CEO Vincent Vergonjeanne discusses charisma, leadership, and culture.
 He also shares some tips and tricks for hiring people, caring for your team, and keeping customers engaged. '
 author: gene
 cover: ''
 keywords: ''